iden3/snarkjs/README.md

 Before we go ahead and create the circuit, we perform a final check and verify the final protocol transcript.

+You can see now that there is not a warning any more informing that you have not run the prepare phase2.

 ### 9. Create the circuit
 ```sh